antrea-io/antrea/docs/multicluster/user-guide.md

 Since Antrea v1.9.0, Multi-cluster supports routing Pod traffic across clusters through Multi-cluster Gateways.
 Pod IPs can be reached in all member clusters within a ClusterSet.
-To enable this feature, the cluster's Pod CIDRs must be set in ConfigMap `antrea-mc-controller-config` of each member cluster like the example below.
+To enable this feature, the cluster's Pod CIDRs must be set in ConfigMap `antrea-mc-controller-config` of each member cluster and `multicluster.enablePodToPodConnectivity` must be set to `true` in the `antrea-agent` configuration.
 Note, **Pod CIDRs must not overlap among clusters to enable cross-cluster Pod-to-Pod connectivity**.

 ```yaml